 Can I find information about extreme climate events in Australian newspapers?

 Yes.
 You can use Trove to search for information about extreme climate events in historic Australian newspapers.
 See the Searching for weather and climate part of this guide for advice on how to do this.
 You can also find information about more recent extreme weather events via databases like NewsBank accessed through the Library’s eResources portal.
-The portal contains subscribed databases, most of which are accessible from home using your National Library card.
+The portal contains subscribed databases, most of which are accessible from home using your Library login.
 The Library’s collection also contains hardcopy Australian newspapers.

 Where can I find materials for children about nature, weather and climate change?